mafintosh/csv-parser/README.md

 [![build status](http://img.shields.io/travis/mafintosh/csv-parser.svg?style=flat)](http://travis-ci.org/mafintosh/csv-parser)
 ![dat](http://img.shields.io/badge/Development%20sponsored%20by-dat-green.svg?style=flat)

+`csv-parser` can convert CSV into JSON at at rate of around 90,000 rows per second (perf varies with data, try `bench.js` with your data).

 ## Usage

 Simply instantiate `csv` and pump a csv file to it and get the rows out as objects

+You can use `csv-parser` in the browser with [browserify](http://browserify.org/)

 ``` js
 var csv = require('csv-parser')